StarlingUAS/ProjectStarling/docs/docker-images/starling-sim-ardupilot.md

 `AP_OFFSET_X` and `AP_OFFSET_Y` are body frame offsets in metres from `AP_HOME` for this vehicle.
 This allows a grid of vehicles to be created using a single `AP_HOME` while varying the offsets.

+### `AP_DISTRIBUTE`

+When set, `AP_DISTRIBUTE` directs the entrypoint script to automatically generate offsets.
+It does this based on the final value of the `AP_SYSID` environment variable, *i.e.* after it has been resolved into a number.
+This number then dictates the position of the vehicle within a 16 by 16 grid, with the position of `AP_HOME` at the (0,0) position.
+The grid lines are laid out at 1m separations.
+As a SYSID of 0 is invalid, no vehicle will be placed directly on the `AP_HOME` position.

 ## Dockerfile Build Arguments